RishOS/rishos/README.md

 **RishOS** is an **open-source, borderless operating system**.
 The vision: **run any file, from Windows, macOS, or Linux, from a single platform** — no walls, no friction.

-On top of this foundation, rishOS will ship with a built-in **AI Copilot** (powered by open-source models like LLaMA and beyond) to help users:
+On top of this foundation, RishOS will ship with a built-in **AI Copilot** (powered by open-source models like LLaMA and beyond) to help users:
 - ⚡ Interact naturally (chat, casual, or technical)
 - 📚 Write and improve documentation
 - 💻 Generate, review, and debug code